 I will cease to be generous and kind, Mr Deputy Speaker.
 My right hon.
 Friend makes an important point.
 At every stage, everyone looked at how we could do what is right and best for those young people who had not been in a position to take exams, in a truly extraordinary situation across all four nations of our great United Kingdom.

 We set up the higher education taskforce to tackle some of the issues that we recognised would come about as a result of a higher level of grading due to centre assessment grades being awarded.
 Through the taskforce, the university sector has agreed to honour all offers to students who meet the conditions of their offer where possible.
-In the event that a course is full, universities will give students a choice of a suitable alternative course or a deferred place if they would rather wait a year.
+In the event that a course is full, universities will give students a choice between a suitable alternative course or a deferred place if they would rather wait a year.
 For those who are not happy with their grade or who did not receive one, we are running an additional series of exams later in the autumn.
 We have launched an exam support service for schools and colleges, to help them secure venues and invigilators and meet any additional costs arising from the autumn exam series.

 Looking to 2021, my Department is working closely with Ofqual, the exam boards and groups representing teachers, schools and colleges to consider the best approach for exams and other assessments for next year.
 I expect next year’s exams to go ahead.
 Our aim when providing qualifications this year was ensuring that all our students received just recognition for their efforts, enabling them to progress to the next stage of their lives in the knowledge that their qualifications had the same value as in previous years.
 When it became clear that there was a risk that for some that would not be the case, I believe that the actions we took offered the fairest solution in these most unprecedented of times.